mogtofu33/docker-compose-drupal/README.md

 ### Include
 _Every service is optional as declared in the yml file._
-* Apache with Php 7 and Xdebug
+* Apache with Php 7/5 fpm and Xdebug
 * MySQL/MariaDB
 * PostgreSQL
 * [Memcache](https://hub.docker.com/_/memcached)